Background image

 fern generate

-• init creates a fern folder containing a copy of the OpenAPI schema and some configuration files.
+• init creates a fern folder containing a copy of the OpenAPI document and some configuration files.

 • generate creates SDKs in the folder ../generated.
 You can change the output folder by editing generators.yaml.
 We used the following file to create all four languages: